bamos/bamos.github.io/_posts/2014-08-15-adobe-internship.md

 + [adobe-research/spark-parquet-thrift-example][spark-parquet-thrift-example] -
   *Example Spark project using Parquet as a columnar store with Thrift objects.*

+My paper "Performance study of Spindle, a web analytics query engine implemented in Spark" has been accepted to the [CloudCom 2014][cloudcom] conference in Singapore, where I'll be presenting the work.

 ## Bay Area
 I've had a lot of fun exploring the Bay Area as an intern.
 Check out some of my favorite pictures below!